heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Dynamic Resource Allocation.md

 ## Monitoring resources[](https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/#monitoring-resources)

 The kubelet provides a gRPC service to enable discovery of dynamic resources of running Pods.
-For more information on the gRPC endpoints, see the [resource allocation reporting](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/#monitoring-device-plugin-resources).
+For more information on the gRPC endpoints, see the [](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/#monitoring-device-plugin-resources).

 ## Pre-scheduled Pods[](https://kubernetes.io/docs/concepts/scheduling-eviction/dynamic-resource-allocation/#pre-scheduled-pods)